 The Microsoft Graph API is accessible through several platforms and tools, including REST- based API endpoints and most popular programming and automation platforms (.NET, JS, iOS, Android, PowerShell).

 Resources (user, group, device, application, file) and policies can be queried through this API, and formerly difficult or complex questions can be addressed via straightforward queries.
-For example, you can use the Graph APIs to check the compliance state of all your Intune- managed devices and feed this data into your existing reporting system, enabling a simple, yet powerful, reporting experience across your organization.
+For example, you can use the Graph APIs to check the compliance state of all your Intune- managed devices and feed this data into your existing reporting system, enabling a simple, yet powerful, reporting experience across your organisation.

 Automate workflows with Microsoft Graph